-A particular interest of Aled’s is the regulation of social media companies, having provided advice to a number of MPs on the topic.
-He has also provided guidance to companies and other bodies about data sharing post-Brexit and potential reform to the E-Commerce Directive.
+Aled is particularly interested in the regulation of social media companies, having provided advice to a number of MPs on the topic.
+He has also provided guidance to companies and other bodies about data sharing post-Brexit and potential reform of the E-Commerce Directive.

 Aled began as a tenant at 5RB after successful completion of pupillage at Chambers.
 During pupillage, Aled worked in all of 5RB’s areas of practice, including defamation, privacy, data protection, reporting restrictions and copyright law.
 Cases with which Aled assisted included: